morse-simulator/morse/doc/morse/user/multinode/tutorials/hla_hybrid.rst

 		self.rtia.publishObjectClass(self.robot_t, [self.position_t, self.orientation_t])
 		self.robot = self.rtia.registerObjectInstance(self.robot_t, robot_name)

-Then, it gets from the RTIG some handlers on the data types that will be manipulated, declares that is will publish a robot object with attributes position and orientation, and finally register the "ATRV" robot.
+Then, it gets from the RTIG some handlers for the data types that will be manipulated, declares that is will publish a robot object with attributes position and orientation, and finally register the "ATRV" robot.